SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-javascript-library-code-in-sharepoint.md

-## SharePoint 2013 client APIs
+## SharePoint client APIs
 <a name="ClientAPIs"> </a>

-You can use the SharePoint client object model to retrieve, update, and manage data in SharePoint 2013.
+You can use the SharePoint client object model to retrieve, update, and manage data in SharePoint.
 SharePoint makes the object model available in several forms.